Board of Managers

 Prior to Essex Woodlands, Tamara spent five years as a strategy consultant at McKinsey, where she advised pharmaceutical, diagnostic and device companies in product commercialization and M&A.

-Tamara currently serves on the Board of Directors of Avinger (NASDAQ: AVGR), a public medtech company in the PVD space, as Chairman of the Nominating/Governance Committee and a Member of the Audit and Comp Committees, as well as on the board of REVA Medical LLC, also in the PVD space and BehaVR in the mental health arena.
+In addition to serving on the board of REVA Medical, Tamara currently serves on the Board of Directors of Avinger (NASDAQ: AVGR), a public medtech company in the PVD space, as Chairman of the Nominating/Governance Committee and a Member of the Audit and Comp Committees, as well as on the board of BehaVR in the mental health arena.